carblue/acos5/README.md

 ```
 $ pkcs15-init --generate-key rsa/4096 --auth-id 01 --id 01 --label github_key --key-usage sign
 Using reader with a card: ACS CryptoMate64 00 00
-This file id will be chosen for the private RSA key:  41A0
+optionally printed: This file id will be chosen for the private RSA key:  5000
-This file id will be chosen for the public  RSA key:  41D0
+optionally printed: This file id will be chosen for the public  RSA key:  5001
 User PIN [User] required.
 Please enter User PIN [User]:
 $